Home LIST: LTO Violations, Fines and Penalties in the Philippines 2024

 On your first conviction, your non-professional driver’s license will be seized and suspended for 18 months.
 It will be permanently withdrawn after the second conviction.

-On your first conviction, your professional driver’s license will be taken away and permanently suspended.
-After then, the motorist will also be ineligible to obtain any form of driver’s license.
+On your second conviction, your professional driver’s license will be taken away and permanently suspended.
+After that, the motorist will also be ineligible to obtain any form of driver’s license.

 Not Wearing Helmets For Motorcycle Riders – Fines: ₱ 1,500 To ₱ 10,000

 Motorcycle riders and their back riders must wear their helmets all the time while traveling.
-Failure to do so will result in fines.
+Failure to do so will result in the following fines:

 • 1st offense – ₱ 1,500